Aaron Hernandez exhibited the slightest change in his final days

 Across his second murder trial, across what would be the final days of his life before his prison cell suicide Wednesday, there was the slightest change in Aaron Hernandez.
-It was a behind-the-scenes betrayal of his public face, one that stared down homicide cases and life sentences with a care-free attitude and a hauntingly happy smile.
+It was a behind-the-scenes betrayal of his public face, one that stared down homicide cases and life sentences with a carefree attitude and a hauntingly happy smile.

 Hernandez began to talk more.
 Talk to whomever was around him – lawyers and court officers and courthouse workers and the few confidants who dared to show their faces.
 He’d always been an engaged defendant and a defiant presence, but this was different.
 Maybe it was four years penned up.
 Maybe it was the realization that this, sitting inside a courtroom, was the most contact from the outside he’d ever again get.
 Maybe it was a sign of what was to come, years and years, decades and decades of emptiness and regret.